top of page

 We at the EMDR and Counseling Center want to get you better as quickly as possible while ensuring you are safe when working through difficult experiences and emotions.
 Here is what you can expect from your sessions.

-First session: The initial session will be primarily to identify your goals for therapy and how we can help you achieve them.
-It will also go over EMDR and what to expect in the session more in-depth and answer any questions you have about it.
-If there is time, we will go over some techniques to deal with difficult emotions, as EMDR can draw out extremely powerful emotional responses, and we want to be sure that you can handle them in a healthy way both in and out of session.
+First session: The initial session will be primarily to identify your goals for counseling and how we can help you achieve them.
+It will also go over RAT and what to expect in the session more in-depth and answer any questions you have about it.
+If there is time, we will go over some techniques to deal with difficult emotions, as RAT can draw out extremely powerful emotional responses, and we want to be sure that you can handle them in a healthy way both in and out of session.

-Completion of therapy: Therapy will be complete once you have worked through any distressing or traumatic memory, traumatic event, negative thinking patterns, beliefs, or feelings, or any other issue that has a disproportionate reaction to a situation resulting in heightened emotions that can be resolved with EMDR.
-You should experience long-term relief from your symptoms and feel happy in your daily life before the completion of therapy and your individual healing journey.
+Completion of counseling: Counseling will be complete once you have worked through any stressors or triggers that you'd like resolved and you are feeling happy and confident about yourself and your life.
+That isn't to say that everything will necessarily be perfect, but it will mean you feel confident and capable of handling anything residual.
+You should experience long-term relief from your symptoms and feel happy in your daily life before the completion of counseling and your individual healing journey.

-The timeline for therapy can vary depending on the individual.
+The timeline for counseling can vary depending on the individual.
 Most clients are able to work through one or more treatment goals simultaneously in about three to six sessions.
 People who have experienced a lot of trauma generally take slightly longer than average.
-EMDR does also tend to be slowest with the first targeted issue, with subsequent issues having the potential to be quicker.
-EMDR is different for everyone, and I've seen clients fully process trauma or self-esteem issues in under an hour, while others take around 6 sessions or more.
-Most clients average between 10-20 therapy sessions to complete therapy, no matter how many issues they initially wanted to work on.
+RAT does also tend to be slowest with the first targeted issue, with subsequent issues having the potential to be quicker.
+RAT is different for everyone, and I've seen clients fully process issues in under an hour, while others take around 6 sessions or more.
+Most clients average between 8-15 therapy sessions to complete counseling, although people with a history of severe trauma generally take a bit longer.

 Cost